Hyperconverged infrastructure is changing the way data centers work for the better. Learn about the benefits of hyperconverged infrastructure.

 Key Benefits of HCI

 Scalability is the most important advantage of HCI.
 However, this is not all that such an infrastructure can offer.

 HCI requires x86 servers, which are installed in most modern data centers.
 Thus, companies do not need to spend money to buy the necessary servers.
 In addition, every time there is a need to add capacity, companies need to buy only one type of device instead of a huge variety of different devices.
 They can be purchased from a single supplier, which reduces the time of purchase and implementation.

 In addition, if necessary, if there are difficulties with installation or updates, then you only need to seek technical assistance from one vendor instead of working with many different vendors.

 Infrastructure components are handled as services in a software-defined data centers.
 They can be managed and configured remotely, which greatly facilitates the work of managers.
 At any time of the day or night, managers can quickly reduce or increase the amount of storage, and memory, adjust computing power, as well as all the necessary resources.
 This means that managers will be able to update all resources used as soon as it is needed.

 Achieving the greatest efficiency of all processes

 All used infrastructure resources are combined into clusters.
-If you need more memory for a particular process or application, or need more storage capacity and compute power, you can quickly identify those resources that aren’t already being used to provide what you need.
+If you need more memory for a particular process or application or need more storage capacity and computing power, you can quickly identify those resources that aren’t already being used to provide what you need.
 With unified management, managers can quickly discover these resources, pool them together, and make them available for process or application execution when needed.

 You only need a single console to manage all the processes.
 Local and remote clusters can be managed from one place.
 Thus, the entire management process is greatly simplified.